Picking the Right Plant

 native perennial flower bed

-Choosing the right plant for the location is the key to being successful growing plants in Kansas.
+Choosing the right plant for the location is the key to successful growing plants in Kansas.
 This year has been a wild ride of a cool, damp spring followed by a hot and dry summer.
-These conditions have really showcased the need to pick the right plant for your landscaping.
+These conditions have showcased the need to pick the right plant for your landscaping.

 MG Logo